When Professor Rhonda McEwen learned that her daughter was on the autism spectrum, she began to think about communications technology in new ways

-“I love a problem,” says McEwen, who is also an associate professor at the Faculty of Information.
+“I love a problem,” says McEwen, who has a graduate appointment with the Faculty of Information.
 She trained teachers to collect data and then, after following the progress of students in grades 7 through 12 over five months, completed a study of touch-screen use by special needs students.
 McEwen and her collaborators found that although there were limitations in the software, using the device had positive effects on attention and motivation – it boosted confidence and also encouraged children to help each other learn.

 Although it was a small study – following 25 students – the implications were massive.
 “This was the first time these kids were starting to demonstrate a bit of what was inside that seemed locked away,” says McEwen.
 “For decades, autism was seen as socially exclusive.
 I would read that these kids want to be in their own world.
 That language has fallen away since we started giving them ways to communicate with and through the device.”

 McEwen is infinitely curious about the role technology can play in our lives.
 But there’s a driving principle that distinguishes her from tech evangelists and critics alike: she’s interested in exploring both the possibilities and the limits of how technology can be used for communication.